stanleygeorge789/Customer-Churn-Analysis/README.md

 ![EDA](https://img.shields.io/badge/EDA-Exploratory%20Data%20Analysis-important?style=flat-square)
 ![Imbalanced Learning](https://img.shields.io/badge/Imbalanced-Learning-ff69b4?style=flat-square)

-A business-aligned machine learning project designed to predict customer churn in telecom, SaaS, and subscription-based environments.
+A business-aligned machine learning project built to predict customer churn in telecom, SaaS, and subscription-based businesses.

-This is not a metric-chasing exercise.
+This is not a leaderboard exercise.
 The system is optimized for constrained recall, campaign economics, and deployable architecture.

 ---

 ## 1. Business Context

-Churn is rarely random.
-It is usually ignored until revenue declines become visible.
+Churn is typically reactive.
+It becomes visible only after revenue erosion begins.

-Retention is cheaper than acquisition, yet most organizations deploy blanket campaigns due to poor targeting.
+Retention is cheaper than acquisition, yet most firms rely on untargeted outreach because risk scoring is weak or absent.

-**Executive question**
+**Executive Question**

-"Which customers are most likely to churn in the next 30 days, and how many can we realistically retain within our campaign budget?"
+"Which customers are most likely to churn in the next 30 days, and how many can we retain within our campaign capacity?"

 ### Project Goal

-Develop a churn prediction framework that:
+Design a churn prediction framework that:

 - Flags high-risk customers
-- Maximizes recall under fixed outreach capacity
+- Maximizes recall under fixed outreach constraints
 - Quantifies expected revenue impact
-- Provides interpretable drivers for action
+- Explains actionable churn drivers

-The objective is financial impact, not cosmetic improvement in accuracy.
+The objective is measurable financial impact, not cosmetic gains in accuracy.

 ---

 ## 2. Dataset Overview

-Primary dataset: Telco Customer Churn
+**Primary dataset:** Telco Customer Churn

 - Total records: 7,043
 - Churn rate: approximately 26.5%

-File location:
+**File path**
 ```
 data/Telco-Customer-Churn.csv
 ```